 - There are more than 30,000 castles and ruins in Ireland.

 - Only 9% of Irish people have red hair.
-This is in conjunction to very fair skin and freckles.
+This is in conjunction with very fair skin and freckles.

 - Ireland has won the Eurovision Song contest a record 7 times and is the only country to win 3 times in a row.